Bulldogs Advance To NCAA Match Play To Face South Florida

-Haack produced three 2014 All-Americans in Joey Garber (who spent much of the season as the country’s No. 1 player), Michael Cromie and Lee McCoy.
-They also earned All-SEC honors and Greyson Sigg was picked for the league's All-Freshman Team.
+Haack’s 2013-14 Bulldogs won four times, including the NCAA Regional in San Antonio.
+Haack produced three All-Americans in Joey Garber (who spent much of the season as the country’s No. 1 player), Michael Cromie and McCoy.

 The 2008-09 Bulldogs won five tournaments, including the SEC title.
 His Bulldogs finished No. 1 in the final Golfstat poll and came in third at the NCAAs.
 The 2007-08 Bulldogs finished the year with the No. 1 ranking.
 Haack’s team won three times and came in eighth at the NCAAs.
 In 2006-07, Georgia won five out of seven tournaments.
 Despite placing second at the NCAAs, Georgia held the final No. 1 ranking.
 In 2005-06, Haack led the Bulldogs to a school-record-tying six tournament wins and he was chosen as the SEC Coach of the Year.
 He also was selected by the Golf Coaches Association of America as the 2006 head coach for the United States Palmer Cup Team.